-I recently wrote about how a 500-calorie green smoothie is not “too high in calories” for weight loss.
-Now I’d like to share about how to make meal replacement smoothies that helped me lose 40 pounds.
+I’d like to share about how to make meal replacement smoothies that helped me lose 40 pounds.

 Like many people trying to lose weight, I went from fad diet to fad diet with limited (and temporary) results.
 Or worse, they just didn’t work!
 I hated it and I was frustrated.